Mixed together to make a 5% salt solution. If you need two litres of

 pickling spice gives pickles a spicier, old fashioned flavour

-crunchier pickles add a few grape or sour cherry leaves per quart of brine.
+crunchier pickles add a few grape or sour cherry leaves per litre of brine.

 clean pickling jar, layer the well washed vegetables and spices.

-Prepare the brine with cold, filtered water and salt.
+Prepare the brine with cold water and salt.

 well to completely dissolve the salt and pour the brine over the vegetables